nicklockwood/StringCoding/README.md

     - (NSURL *)NSURLValue;

 Returns the NSURL value of the string.
 If the path is an absolute file path then it will be returned as a file URL, otherwise it will be returned as an ordinary URL.
 If the URL is a relative path then the baseURL property will be set as the app bundle resource directory.
 If the string is empty then it will return nil.

+    - (NSURL *)NSURLRequestValue;

+Treats the string as an NSURL, using the same logic as for NSURLValue.
+The URL may optionally be preceeded by a REST method (GET, PUT, POST, DELETE, HEAD, OPTIONS) separated by a space.
+If the method is not included, it is assumed to be a GET request.

     - (CGPoint)CGPointValue;